Species (film): Influence and themes

-Since Sil grows rapidly and kills humans with ease, at a certain point film character Dr. Laura Baker speculates that Sil is a biological weapon sent by a species who regard humans as an intergalactic weed.
-Feldman declared that he wanted to explore this theme further in the script, as it questions mankind's place in the universe and how other civilizations might perceive and relate to humanity: "maybe [humans are] not a potential threat, maybe a competitor, maybe a resource".
+Since Sil (Natasha Henstridge) grows rapidly and kills humans with ease, at a certain point film character Dr. Laura Baker (Marg Helgenberger) speculates that Sil is a biological weapon sent by a species who regard humans as an intergalactic weed.
+Writer Dennis Feldman declared that he wanted to explore this theme further in the script, as it questions mankind's place in the universe and how other civilizations might perceive and relate to humanity: "maybe [humans are] not a potential threat, maybe a competitor, maybe a resource".
 He also declared that more could be said about Sil's existential doubts, as she does not know her origin or purpose; she only follows her instinct to mate and perpetuate her species.

 Writing for the Journal of Popular Film & Television, Susan George authored a paper that dealt with the portrayal of procreation in Species, Gattaca and Mimic.
-George compares the character of Fitch to "an updated Dr. Frankenstein", and explores the development of Sil's maternal aspirations, which convert the character into an "archaic mother" figure similar to the xenomorph creature in the Alien series, both of which are, she claims, portrayed negatively.
+George compares the character of Xavier Fitch (Ben Kingsley) to "an updated Dr. Frankenstein", and explores the development of Sil's maternal aspirations, which convert the character into an "archaic mother" figure similar to the xenomorph creature in the Alien series, both of which are, she claims, portrayed negatively.
 George further states that a recurring theme in science fiction films is a response to "this kind of powerful female sexuality and 'alien-ness in that "the feminine monster must die as Sil does at the end of Species".
 Feldman, himself, considered the film to have an underlying theme regarding "a female arriving and seeking to find a superior mate".

 A five-year investigation into accounts of the chupacabra, a well-known cryptid, revealed that the original sighting report of the creature in Puerto Rico by Madeline Tolentino may have been inspired by the character Sil.
 This was detailed in paranormal investigator and skeptic Benjamin Radford's book Tracking the Chupacabra.
 According to Virginia Fugarino of Memorial University of Newfoundland writing for the Journal of Folklore Research, Radford found a link between the original eyewitness report and the design of Sil in her alien form, and hypothesized that "[Species], which [Tolentino] did see before her sighting, influenced what she believes she saw of the chupacabra".